 Soman Sadat, Manageress of the Women Projects

-I am happy to say that despite of the security problems in the villages of Qurghan, Qaramqul, and Andkhoi, we are able to implement our projects in a good manner.
-Although our Women centre in Baghbustan is closed till the situation gets better again.
-Since the beginning of August, the government is taking action against the Taliban and we are looking forward to better news.
-Despite our worries, we are working on the opening one more branch in Khancharbagh.
+I am happy to say that we are able to implement our projects in a good manner.
+We are working on the opening one more branch in Khancharbagh.

 Actually the construction work is giving hope to the people and strength to believe that women can develop skills and power.
 In fact, the existence of women centers helps us in reaching our target to change the women`s mind, to get women out of the house and go to work.
 Our fitness centre and sports play a key role in bringing changes to this area.

 In our homeschool we are training girls who cannot go to normal school because of the distance from their house.
 Our sewing courses are providing the best opportunities for women to get out of their house and earn own income.

 They can visit the women centers and order or buy different clothes.
 At least they can take a break and refresh their mind.
 The sewing projects are of great benefit for the students.
 Once they graduate, they can have a better life by earning money from their own products at home and passing their knowledge and skills to others.
 They are also earning a good reputation and respect.
 Once a month there are lectures on different social topics such as health, safety in the home, education, human rights, discriminations which they find interesting and beneficial.
 With our women projects we are trying

 to change their minds and lead them from the dark to the light.
 They are seeing the world with different eyes.